Skip to main content

 ii.
 Chair of the Panel

-1. The Chair should preferably be a senior academic from another institution, and is appointed by the Chair of QAC in consultation with the Dean concerned.
+1. The Panel Chair should preferably be at the rank of Professor, and is appointed by the QAC Chairman.

 iii.
 Appointment Procedures

-1. The academic unit to be reviewed shall nominate names for panel membership, including the Chair and members, to the QAC Chairman for approval.
-Panel members should be carefully selected.
-They should not have close affiliation with the academic unit under review in the past three years.
-CVs of the nominated panel members would be collected to ensure appropriateness of the nominees.
+1. The academic unit under review should recommend panel membership to the QAC Chairman for approval.
+CVs should be collected to ensure appropriateness of the nominees to serve on the panel.
+Nominees should not have close affiliation with the academic unit in the past three years.
+Endorsement of the Dean concerned is required prior to submission of the panel membership nomination.

 It is encouraged that the SED reference/adopt the Approach-Deployment-Results-Improvement (ADRI) reflective format to assist the academic unit to review and report on its teaching, research, service functions and administration in the document.
-The following information is to be provided in the SED:
+The following information should be included in the SED:

 1. mission, goals and objectives